MattCSmith/Project-365/README.md

 ## DAY 150
 ### **Project:** New Bot Project
 Utilising infromation from both the [ZTM Node Course](https://bit.ly/ztmnode) and various best practices articles I have cosumed over the last several days, I started figuring out the rough project architecture.

+## Day 151
+### **Project:** Original Project
+Since I am not quite ready to go full steam into the new Bot project and I am still in need of a little break from the Challenged.Dev project.
+I decided to go back to a project I started earlier this year.
+I was actually amazed at how well this project had turned out considering I had only spent 15 days on it.
+So today I spent some time getting reaquainted with the application and started to make some minor imporvements.
+Tomorrow I am planning to finish off a couple of the remaining pages and hopefully make a decent start on the micro backend it required for some of the dynamic data.